 Life was good for the owners of Manville Jenckes.
 The company paid dividends to its owners of $600,000 to $1 million per year leading up to 1929.

 Salaries were even richer.
-Salaries paid to the company management increased from 3 percent of all revenue in 1924 to five percent of revenue by 1930.
+Salaries paid to the company management increased from three percent of all revenue in 1924 to five percent of revenue by 1930.

 The violence would reach a peak in Rhode Island in 1934 when the National Guard shot four mill workers in Saylesville.
-When word spread that a crowd of workers were massing at Manville Jenckes North Carolina plant, the governor of Rhode Island declared that public assemblies were banned in Rhode Island.
+When word spread that a crowd of workers were massing at Manville Jenckes North Carolina plant, the governor of Rhode Island banned public assemblies in Rhode Island.
 The Guard ordered an emergency supply of teargas.
 The plane carrying it crashed, killing the pilot.

-It was Manville Jenckes North Carolina plant that saw the worst violence.
+Manville Jenckes’ North Carolina plant saw the worst violence.
 Northern mills had a long history of shifting work to the South.
-In the 1920s, a northern mill worker could expect $21.50 for a 48 hour work week.
+In the 1920s, a northern mill worker could expect $21.50 for a 48-hour work week.
 Southern workers got $15.80 for a 55-hour week.

-But as the squeeze on cotton continued, even the North Carolina plant pushed its workers to work more hours at faster paces.
-By 1929, all across the south workers were furious, walking off the job and demanding the right to unionize.
+But a squeeze on cotton continued, and even the North Carolina plant pushed its workers to work more hours at faster paces.
+By 1929, all across the South workers were furious.
+They walked off the job and demanded the right to unionize.
 In April of that year, workers struck the Manville Jenckes plant.
-Police and militia were used to break it up.
+Police and militia broke it up.
 In that strike, a local police chief was killed, a crime that was never solved.